hageyahhoo/Agile2020/proposal.md

 # Prerequisite Knowledges
-Anybody is welcome who has experiences of **struggling with disputes about testing among developers, testers, managers, and so on**
+Anyone who has experiences of **struggling with disputes about testing among developers, testers, and managers**  is welcome!